MIT philosophy: program:

 Visiting student status is available to qualified students enrolled in a degree program at another university.
 Normally, such visiting students are engaged in their dissertation research or are writing their dissertations.
 In addition, federal regulation requires foreign visiting students to show financial support from a university or other institution covering at least half of the cost of their stay in order to be issued a "certificate of eligibility" for the J-1 visa.
 In other words, more than 50% of funding must come from a source other than personal or family.

-Visiting students are not awarded academic credit for courses taken at MIT and are not eligible for on-campus student housing.
+Visiting students are not awarded academic credit for courses at MIT and are not eligible for on-campus student housing.
 Visiting students must be at MIT for at least three weeks and no longer than one year.

 Special students receive academic credit for courses taken at MIT.
 Please note that special students are charged tuition fees.